ValeriiKlimenko/genKYandOnePion/README.md

 Using (if you are using executable file skip following steps: 2-4):

-1) install root (https://root.cern.ch/building-root) or type command: use root/6.10.02
+1) install root (https://root.cern.ch/building-root) or type command(it is an example): use root/6.10.02
 2) git clone of the EG: git clone https://github.com/ValeriiKlimenko/genKYandOnePion/
 3) Then type command: chmod +x COMPILE_gen
 4) To compile: ./COMPILE_gen
 5) setenv DataKYandOnePion /WAY/TO/THE/DATA/FOLDER

+An example: setenv DataKYandOnePion data

 6) run exe file: ./genKYandOnePion --channel=(here should be channel name)

+An example: ./genKYandOnePion --channel=KLambda

 Options: